DevTK0/graphite_test/README.md

 ## Rebase
 What happens when you do a rebase merge in the github editor?

+- It merges all the commits onto the head of the main branch.
+- Anyone else that pulls from remote will need to handle merges.

+How do you handle merges without having merge commits?
+- Don't share branches.
+- Changes should all be in their own respective feature branches.
+- Only merge through PRs.

 ## Graphite

 ### Split
-Can you select out only specific commits to put into a new stacked PR?
+Can you select only specific commits to split into a new PR and leave the rest in the original once?
 - Yes.
-When splitting, you can specify which branches to split the commits into.
-Just specify the existing branch to keep those commits in the original PR.
+You can select the destination branch of the commits.
+Just use the original branch for the commits you want to keep.

-What happens if you split all of the commits into different branches?
+What happens if you split out all of the commits?

-- It seems like it will create new branches with the corresponding commits and the original branch will still retain all of the original commits as well.
+- The original PR will still retain all of the original commits and new branches will be created pointing to the same original commits. (i.e. it's duplicated)